 Meal plans are mandatory in South Village residence but optional for Simcoe residence.
 Plans operate on a set number of meals and a credit account that lasts throughout the year.

 The University offers several barrier-free rooms.
 Students requiring special accommodations are required to complete the “request for special consideration” form on their residence application.

 The University's off-campus living web page offers an accommodation listing service, roommate finder, resources, and information on neighbourhood relations.

 The university’s campus map shows both campus locations: North and downtown Oshawa.
 To view the accessible entrance locations, click on the accessibility icons, within the campus maps.

-Durham Region Transit (DRT) offers a universal bus pass providing unlimited access to DRT transit, included in student tuition.
-Schedules are provided for DTR buses.
+Durham Region Transit (DRT) The University offers a U-Pass (Universal Transit Pass), included in student tuition, providing unlimited access to Durham Region Transit (DRT).
+Schedules are provided for DRT buses.
 Transit maps are offered for each of the DRT different regions.

 DRT provides accessible conventional bus services, with features such as: